pydemo/databuddy/Docs/Configure_Databuddy0.3.3.md

                                          'target': 'C:\\app\\alex_buz\\product\\11.2.0\\dbhome_2\\BIN'},
 ```
 Set your 'source' and 'target' to actual locations of `sqlplus.exe` and `sqlldr.exe` in your system.
+'source' is source Oracle client home
+'target' is target Oracle client Home
+Most often they will point to the same location, but, it you use Oracle versions with incompatible clients or 2 clients with different tnsnames.ora file you can set it here.

 ##Configuration for MongDB
 ```python